GulfizaN/nyc-taxi-data-pipeline/docs/decision_logs.md

 ---

-## Weather Data Integration
-- Used NOAA GSOD dataset from Google BigQuery as it allowed simple and easy integration.
-- Filtered by known NYC stations (`stn = 725030`, `wban = 14732`).

----

 ## Orchestration Tool
 - Chose **Cloud Composer** over **Cloud Scheduler** for task orchestration due to dependency management and scalability.